siliu6487/Ned2_Control/README.md

     - Password "robotics"
     - Updon successful connection, you can see the robot printed out followed by "Welcome to Ned 2 by Niryo".

+    - Turn off Ned2:
+        - Use freemotion button to put the arm to a rested position on the table or else it will fall and hit the table when power off
+        - Type in command to stop the robot’s program: $ sudo service niryo_robot_ros stop
+        - Type in command to exit the ssh connection: $ exit
+        - Turning off Ned2 by holding the power button

 2. Use simulation on your own computer

     Check List: